-Chris is an award-winning reporter - with recognition for his work as both a TV reporter and a writer, and for investigative reporting as well as chasing down running stories.
-You can read more detail on the stories that led to these awards below.
+I am an award-winning reporter - with recognition for my work as both a TV reporter and a writer, and for investigative reporting as well as chasing down running stories.
+You can read more detail on the stories that led to these awards below:

 - British Journalism Awards, Commended for Feature Writing (2020)